m50d/m50d.github.com/_posts/2016-12-24-knife-to-a-gun-fight.md

 Sometimes it's about knowing when to relax.

 What I loved about this episode was how it subtly showed how dangerous Coordinators are.
-Cagalli has Athrun at gunpoint more than once, but it's never more than a minor inconvenience:
+Cagalli has Athrun at gunpoint more than once, but it's never more than a minor inconvenience: he can't quite dodge bullets, but he can run so fast as to be close enough.